jonknoxdotcom/shaman/README.md

 ## What it does
-* Maintains a signature file describing the list of files in a file tree based on hash (sha256)
+* Maintains a SHA-signature format file describing the list of files in a file tree based on hash (sha256)
 * Allows updates to the signature file at low computational cost
 * Allows comparisons of different trees via their signature files
 * Produces `bash`-style commands to delete duplicated data and directory structures